Scientists Find A Brain Circuit That Could Explain Seasonal Depression

 "People used to laugh at us if we say there are other photoreceptors distinct from rods and cones in the retina," Hattar says.

 The skeptics stopped laughing when the team discovered a third kind of photoreceptor that contained a light-sensitive substance called melanopsin not found in rods and cones.
 (The full name of these cells, if you're interested, is intrinsically photosensitive retinal ganglion cells, or ipRGCs.)
-These receptors responded to light, but weren't part of the visual system.
+These receptors responded to light but weren't part of the visual system.

 Instead, their most obvious function was keeping the brain's internal clock in sync with changes in daylight.
 And many scientists assumed that this circadian function also explained seasonal depression.